 - Graduate Teaching Award, Texas A&M Mechanical Engineering Department, October.
 1997

-- Over 300+, including technical journals, books, book chapters, and conference publications, including over 100 dealing with monitoring of buildings, analysis of monitored building data, or building diagnostics.
+- Nearly 400, including technical journals, books, book chapters, and conference publications, including over 100 dealing with monitoring of buildings, analysis of monitored building data, or building diagnostics.
 He is also an author of well over 100 reports.